quantcdn/quant-cli/README.md

-  quant page <file> <location>                        Make a local page asset available via Quant quant proxy <path> <origin> [status]                Create a proxy to allow traffic directly to [basicAuthUser] [basicAuthPass]                     origin quant purge <path>                                  Purge a quantCDN url quant redirect <from> <to> [status] [author]        Create a redirect quant unpublish <path>                              Unpublish an asset
+  quant page <file> <location>                        Make a local page asset available via Quant quant proxy <path> <origin> [status]                Create a proxy to allow traffic directly to [basicAuthUser] [basicAuthPass]                     origin quant purge <path>                                  Purge the cache for a given url quant redirect <from> <to> [status] [author]        Create a redirect quant unpublish <path>                              Unpublish an asset